GraemeMalcolm/AI-102/instructions/09-language-understanding-app.md

     > **Note**: Each utterance is scored as *positive* or *negative* for each intent - so for example "what time is it?" should be scored as *positive* for the **GetTime** intent, and *negative* for the **GetDate** intent.
 The points on the confusion matrix show which utterances were predicted correctly (*true*) and incorrectly (*false*) as *positive* and *negative* for the selected intent.

 6. With the **GetDate** intent selected, select any of the points on the confusion matrix to see the details of the prediction - including the utterance and the confidence score for the prediction.
-Then select the **GetTime** and **None** intents and view their prediction results.
+Then select the **GetDay**, **GetTime** and **None** intents and view their prediction results.
 The app should have done well at predicting the intents correctly.
 7. Select the **Location** entity and view the prediction results in the confusion matrix.
 In particular, note the predictions that were *false negatives* - these were cases where the app failed to detect the specified location in the utterance, indicating that you may need to add more sample utterances to the intents and retrain the model.
 8. Close the Batch testing panel.